 Key Takeaways

-Artificial intelligence is one of the hottest sectors in trading, thanks to it being one of the hottest sectors in the popular imagination.
+Artificial intelligence and robotics is one of the hottest sectors in trading right now — fueled by defense spending, the Iran conflict, and an insatiable appetite for drone and autonomous systems headlines.
 The frequency of breaking news means there are bound to be opportunities for good trades.

 Just because there are opportunities for trades doesn’t mean you will necessarily catch them.
 You have to be prepared.
 That means keeping a good watchlist, watching the market, and studying harder than all of the other traders trying to come out on top.

-What are the artificial intelligence stocks on your watchlist?
+What are the artificial intelligence and robotics stocks on your watchlist?
 Let me know in the comments!

 Frequently Asked Questions